Ancient87/mythical-mysfits-eks/workshop-1-k8s/README.md

     Uh oh.
 That didn't work!
 Why is that?
 The reason is that we need to manually update the worker node's security group to allow access from the Internet to this port.
 That doesn't seem ideal and it isn't but don't worry we will address this challenge shortly.
 For now, go to the EC2 console and update the security group to permit access from your current IP on the high port the service is listening on.

     Navigate to Security Groups in the EC2 console and locate a group with the name <i>eks-cluster-sg-mythical_eks_cluster-XXXXXXXXXXX</i>.
-Edit the group and add an entry for an inbound rule from your public IP to the high port.
+Edit the group and add an entry for an inbound rule from your public IP to the high port. <b>N.B: The IP from you Cloud9 desktop will be different than the one you have in your web browser and that is displayed in the console!</b>

     ![SecurityGroups](images/02-securitygroup.png)